GoogleChrome/ip-protection/Masked-Domain-List.md

 loadsurprise.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 lonelyflavor.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 longingtrees.com                                 | Admiral                                                        | Not Impacted By Script Blocking
+looseloaf.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 lorenzourban.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 losslace.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 loudlunch.com                                    | Admiral                                                        | Not Impacted By Script Blocking